Nikkio083/CursedMinecraft/README.md

 ## 💬 Contact

 Got a question or suggestion?
-Feel free to reach out via GitHub Issues or connect with me on Discord!
+Feel free to reach out via GitHub Issues!

 ---